SUGAR HILL CHILDREN'S MUSEUM OF ART & STORYTELLING

 What is the Sugar Hill Children's Museum of Art & Storytelling?

-The Sugar Hill Children’s Museum of Art & Storytelling is a cultural institution serving the communities of Upper Manhattan and the South Bronx, and welcoming all our New York City neighbors and visitors.
+The Sugar Hill Children’s Museum of Art & Storytelling is a cultural institution serving the communities of Upper Manhattan, the South Bronx, and all of our New York City neighbors and visitors.
+Created by Broadway Housing Communities, the Museum is a part of the Sugar Hill Project, a community revitalization project merging housing, education and art.

 Are there additional charges for performances, workshops or special exhibits?